mclaurinpd/hfPortfolio/blog/_posts/2018-10-21-TheUltimateNovaScotiaRoadTripGuide.md

 title: The Ultimate Nova Scotia Road Trip Guide
 feature_text: How to Maximize Your Nova Scotia Road Trip
 excerpt: I just got back from a week-long trip in Canada with my boyfriend, and it was one of the most beautiful places I’ve ever been.
-description: Nova Scotia Road Trip.
+description: Nova Scotia Road Trip
 ---